solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

 It's crucial to note that two new addresses have been added to the `Addresses.sol` storage.
 These addresses are not included in the JSON file and must be manually added to ensure accuracy.

 The proposal script will deploy the contracts in the `deploy()` method and will generate action calldata for each individual action, along with schedule and execute calldatas for the proposal.
-The proposal can be scheduled and executed manually using the cast send along with the calldata generated above.
+The proposal can be scheduled and executed manually using `cast send` along with the calldata generated above.